-Buy Barbara’s New Book
+Buy Barbara’s Book

-Price drop!
-Our publisher Green Books have reduced their prices, so we can too – haven’t you always wanted this fantastic manual of how to build and design with bales?
+Haven’t you always wanted this fantastic manual of how to build and design with bales?
 Now’s your chance to give that gift, get to grips with natural building, brush up on your dressing techniques – and so much more!

-This new edition of the book Building with Straw Bales by our Director Barbara Jones contains the most up to date strawbale building techniques, including sections on compression for both loadbearing and infill designs, and how to build the roof first for loadbearing buildings.
+This 2015 edition of the book Building with Straw Bales by our Director Barbara Jones contains the most up to date strawbale building techniques, including sections on compression for both loadbearing and infill designs, and how to build the roof first for loadbearing buildings.
 Now in full colour for the first time, the beautiful photographs throughout this book illustrate the techniques described and show-case the diverse possibilities of straw-bale building.

-A practical manual it’s ideal for self-builders as well as architects and construction industry professionals; straw-bale building is accessible to most people and provides immense opportunity for creative fun, enabling you to design and build the sort of shape and space you’d really like.
+A practical manual, it’s ideal for self-builders as well as architects and construction industry professionals.
+Straw-bale building is accessible to most people and provides immense opportunity for creative fun, enabling you to design and build the sort of shape and space you’d really like.

 It covers design principles; different types of foundations; how to raise and stabilise walls and protect them from the weather, including a detailed analysis of how straw performs with humidity and how straw-bale buildings can easily meet Building Regulations requirements.